 I am a full time writer

 My PhD is in educational psychology, which is a discipline that investigates how kids learn best.
 I keep up with the research and apply it to homeschooling.
 My goal is to identify “best practices” for homeschool parents and write articles about these.
-You can read them on my blog–or get them faster by signing up for my e-letter.
-I also write curriculum.
-My current projects are Writers in Residence, a writing-focused language arts program for 4th grade and up, and Readers in Residence, a reading comprehension, literature appreciation, and vocabulary program for the same age group.
-The curriculum is based on the latest research in learning, reading, and writing and my experience teaching homeschooled kids.
+You can read them on my blog—or get them faster by signing up for my e-letter.

-I oversee Aim Academy
+I oversee Aim Academy Online

 Online learning is a big reason homeschooling is growing.
-And during my ten years teaching AP English online, I learned to love the advantages of it as much as I loved teaching live at our co-op.
-A number of friends from our co-op have joined Aim Academy faculty as well as some of my former students, who earned teaching degrees.
+And during my ten years teaching AP English online, I learned to love the advantages of it as much as I loved teaching in person at our co-op.
+A number of friends from our co-op have joined AAO’s faculty as well as some of my former students, who earned teaching degrees.
 Other experienced online teachers I’ve met along the way have joined us too (We’re growing!).
 Everyone is a homeschool parent or homeschool graduate and qualified in their subject matter.
-I want Aim Academy to apply the latest research in online learning to our classes as we prepare students to eventually score high on SAT, ACT, AP and CLEP exams.
+I want AAO to apply the latest research in online learning to our classes as we prepare students to eventually score high on SAT, ACT, AP and CLEP exams.
 My own kids were able to graduate from college on time or early because they accumulated college credits during high school through equivalency exams (AP or CLEP), and they earned college scholarship through high scores on their college boards.

 That is Aim Academy’s niche–I want your kids to be equipped to maximize their high school coursework so they can gain admissions to the college of their choice, graduate on time, and have room in their schedules to take advantage of other opportunities — like study abroad.
 (My kids traveled around the world earning college credit as they went–and that has shaped their adult lives significantly.)
 Read “5 Ways AP Exams Cut College Costs” to find out more.

 I am also wildly fortunate to serve on the board of the Global Home Education Exchange.
 Homeschooling is spreading around the world, and I’m an eyewitness to history in the making.
-(So glad I didn’t depart the homeschool world early–it sure has gotten interesting!)
+(So glad I didn’t depart the homeschool world early—it sure has gotten interesting!)
 There is nothing more inspiring than our monthly Zoom meetings with twelve to fourteen leaders from around the world planning our next global conference.
-(The last one had over 1,000 attendees in Moscow!)
+(The last one had over 1,000 attendees!)

 That’s what I live for.
-True story–I didn’t want to write my first book because I knew the publisher would expect me to get on a plane to do a book tour.
+True story—I didn’t want to write my first book because I knew the publisher would expect me to get on a plane to do a book tour.
 My fear of flying was pathological.
-But by God’s grace (and a prescription for a few years) I now love to fly–I’d fly the plane if they’d let me.
+But by God’s grace (and a prescription for a few years) I now love to fly—I’d fly the plane if they’d let me.
 So I have to keep everything else listed above going to fund this habit.
-You can see some of the places I’m headed below: